 - Enroll in a Witnessing Whiteness study group.

 - Join the St. Louis Coalition for Human Rights.

 - Visit the Organization for Black Struggle website and learn about this group’s priorities.

 - Visit the West County Action Network (WE CAN).
-Among their activities you will find a Black Lives Matter Vigil schedule taking place every Saturday from 11:30 a.m. to 12:30 a.m. at different locations.
+They schedule frequent Black Lives Matter vigils at different locations throughout the area.

 - Visit the Forward Through Ferguson website and learn about the meaningful work of this grassroots organization.